Max Uhlig: Career

 From 1955 to 1960, Uhlig studied at the Dresden University of Fine Arts with Hans Theo Richter and Max Schwimmer.

 From 1961 to 1963, he was a master student at the German Academy of the Arts in Berlin with Hans Theo Richter.
 He then worked as a freelancer until 1995.
-In 1968, he worked with Carlfriedrich Claus on the creation of his first prints (lithographs); later prints were also made for Charlotte E. Pauly, Dieter Goltzsche, Willy Wolff, Otto Niemeyer-Holstein, Heinrich Ehmsen, Hans Theo Richter and Wilhelm Höpfner.
+In 1968, he worked with Carlfriedrich Claus on the creation of his first lithographs; later prints were also made for Charlotte E. Pauly, Dieter Goltzsche, Willy Wolff, Otto Niemeyer-Holstein, Heinrich Ehmsen, Hans Theo Richter and Wilhelm Höpfner.
 Until the early 1970s, the artist emerged only as a graphic artist.
 In 1978, Max Uhlig presented his characteristic paintings for the first time in the Dresden Kupferstichkabinett.

 "Black and white or in colour, lines in the expressive rhythm of their superimposition draw the image mode and the conciseness of an extensive, unmistakable work that is a discovery.
 Today Max Uhlig is one of the last representatives of the era of open-air painting in modern art that began 150 years ago, but his work elevates it to the height of our time."
 His late work received significant impulses from annual stays in Faucon (southern France) from 1991 to 2010.

 In June 2013, Uhlig's designs for the design of the glass windows for the Gothic St. John's Church in Magdeburg, which was rebuilt from 1994 to 1999, were accepted.
 The artist himself has been painting directly on glass in the Derix workshops in Taunusstein since spring 2014.
 From July to October 2014, the drafts and initial work results were on view in the exhibition "Max Uhlig.
 Grown before nature.
 Painting and graphics" in the art museum Kloster Unser Lieben Frauen Magdeburg.

 Max Uhlig has been a member of the German Association of Artists since 1990 and a founding member of the Saxon Academy of the Arts.
 From 1995 to 2002, he was the professor for painting and graphics at the University of Fine Arts in Dresden.

 As a Dresden painter, Uhlig had already become known before 1989 through participation in exhibitions in Western Europe outside the borders of the GDR.
 He has been awarded several national and international prizes, including the 1987 Käthe-Kollwitz-Preis of the Akademie der Künste der DDR, the 1991 2nd prize of the 21st International Biennale of São Paulo and the gold medal of the 10th Norsk Internasjonal Grafikk Biennale Fredrikstad, the 1998 Hans-Theo-Richter-Preis and the Saxon Order of Merit, the 2003 art prize of the state capital Dresden and the art prize of the artists on the occasion of the great art exhibition North Rhine-Westphalia in Düsseldorf 2006.

 Max Uhlig has been married to Angela Simon since 1999 and now lives and works in the Helfenberg district of Dresden on the site of a former chemical factory.